zpchavez/towerfall-slack/README.md

 ![tf-stats-screenie](https://cloud.githubusercontent.com/assets/717690/9399440/3190a8b2-4769-11e5-8646-052e96201721.png)

+Not tested on Windows or Linux, but might work.

 ### Installation
 1. npm install -g git+https://git@github.com/zpchavez/towerfall-slack.git
 1. run `tf-configure` and follow the prompts.
 Press enter to keep the default